AntonVasserman/CobraCodeQuickDraw/README.md

 ### Refactoring:

 TODO:

-1. Camera and Player Character are being initiated via PlayerStart as should
+1. Exclamation Mark moved to be a Widget instead of a Sprite Actor
 2. Inputs are being handled via a PlayerController
 3. AI is being handled via an AIController
-4. Game-loop is handled via Phase Change Event instead of GameMode handling everything
-5. Phase state moved into a GameState class
+4. Phase state moved into a GameState class

+WIP:

+1. Camera and Player Character are being initiated via PlayerStart as should

 Done:

+1. Game-loop is handled via Phase Change Event instead of GameMode handling everything

 ### New Features: